rieckpil/progmot/content/post/writing-a-book-remotely.md

 If we are in the lucky position to maintain and operate our own service (DevOps done right), we will get in contact with the following questions sooner or later:

 - How do I know my service is healthy and operating as expected?
-- Whats the current average response time of my most important API endpoint?
+- What's the current average response time of my most important API endpoint?
 - What happened with the application yesterday night as one of our users was complaining about errors?
 - Where can I find and filter the logs from last Sunday?
 - etc.